BDUG/l4rerust/docs/musl_integration_whitepaper.md

 component logic to determine whether a rebuild is required.

-After installation the build helper now prunes the musl archive so that only the epoll, eventfd, signalfd, timerfd, and inotify entry points remain.
+After installation the build helper now prunes the musl archive so that only the epoll, eventfd, signalfd, timerfd, inotify, and nanosleep entry points remain.
 The script inspects `libc.a`, extracts the object files that define these symbols, and repackages them into a reduced archive while moving the full musl `libc` and dynamic loader aside.
 This ensures the staged runtime only provides the